hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

 As the scenario is being loaded, STP issues the usual entity creation events, essentially replaying messages in the order in which users originally placed these symbols.

-Unlike `joinScenarioSession()`, the events are propagated to all clients of a session, loading all with the same shared content.
+NOTE: Unlike `joinScenarioSession()`, the events are propagated to all clients of a session, loading all with the same shared content.

 As is the case with saving, the SDK is also able to import scenarios represented